 How do I enroll my child?

 For our short modules, we invite families to a short video call.
-We want to make sure the course is suited to their needs.
+We want to get to know eachother and make sure the course is suited to your needs.

 How much will it cost?

 The current price of modules is €225 per student per week.
 This covers 3 hours a day of expertly-crafted, highly-tailored lessons by experienced teachers, as well as unlimited access to the best educational software, and the direct support of developmental psychologists to ensure your student gets the most out of their bina education.

 Our short modules focus on STEAM (Science, Technology, Engineering, Arts and Mathematics).